 The bell tower of the monolithic church, the King’s keep or the Brunet gate will offer magnificent views of the medieval city and the vineyard!

-Several cycling and hiking route, passing through Saint-Émilion and its surroundings are offered by the Tourist Office.
+Several cycling and hiking routes, pass through Saint-Émilion and its surroundings and are offered free of charge by the Tourist Office.
 Find these routes here.

-The medieval city also offers to discover 12 famous monuments of the city.
+The medieval village also offers 12 famous monuments to discover.
 Find them here.

 The village hosts many events, including: The Jurade, the Philosophia festival, the Jazz Festival, producers’ markets, Vino Voce festival, European Heritage Days, Art Crafts Fair, Market of taste, Montgolfiades ...
-Discover the complete agenda here.
+Discover the complete diary of events here.

-The Tourist Office also offers a wide tourist offer: various tours of the city and vineyards, but also chateaus to discover and their wines to taste ...
-Discover the entire tourism offer by the Tourist Office right here.
+The Tourist Office also offers a wide tourist offer: various tours of the city and vineyards, but also chateaux to discover and their wines to taste ...
+Discover the entire tourism offer at the Tourist Office right here.

 Contact of the municipality of Saint-Emilion